 - Has strong non-punitive reporting policy;

-- Employees are involved in change management process;
+- Employees are involved in the change management process;

-- Hazard reporting process that is easy to use, is accessible, and is actively used;
+- Hazard reporting process that is easy to use, accessible, and actively used;

 - Regular communication to employees concerning latest safety concerns;